vuestorefront-community/woocommerce/README.md

    - [WPGraphQL CORS](https://github.com/funkhaus/wp-graphql-cors)
    - [WPGraphQL WooCommerce (WooGraphQL)](https://github.com/wp-graphql/wp-graphql-woocommerce)
 2. add this to wp-config.php: `define( 'LOGGED_IN_COOKIE', 'wordpress_logged_in_vsf' );`
 3. If you want favourites function you must add a plugin for this.
-An example itegration plugin will be provided soon.
+See example plugin [here](https://github.com/Oxyssweden/vsf-woocommerce-plugin-examples/tree/main).
 You also need to enable favourites in middleware config:
 ```
 module.exports = {
    integrations: {